natemac/batocera-service-sunshine-flatpak/README.md

 ## Notes

+* Bug: You may need to set the option in your Moonlight or equivalient App to play audio through PC to have the audio play on your device.
 * Audio sink is detected automatically.
 If you switch HDMI ports, restart the service.
 * Logs are stored at `/userdata/system/logs/sunshine.log`.